 She didn’t pay the car park charge – she’s pretty wild like that,

 And if the parking attendant looms, she can charm him with her chat.

 She wouldn’t stand for a parking fine – no official can browbeat her,

 Because she uses poetic, not poxy parking metres.

 The very first Worcestershire Literary Festival Walk with poets at strategic points on the Malvern Hills took place Sunday 21st October.
 The event was immediately dubbed ‘Poets in the Mist’ as we all met at the British Camp car park surrounded by swirling fog.
-Some twenty-five walkers started the walk and followed walk-leader and photographer Geoff Robinson, bright in a high-vis jacket.
+Some twenty-five walkers started the walk and followed the walk-leader, bright in a high-vis jacket.
 They were accompanied by many dogs and followed by late arrivals, the Austen family ~ therein lies a tale.

 Worcestershire Poet Laureate, Maggie Doyle, was to have been the first poet ‘strategically placed’ on the first bench as the walk commenced.
 The walkers reached the bench … no Maggie.
 Mobile phones were extracted from deep pockets but no joy; no sign of the missing laureate ~ oh dear.
 They decided to walk on.
 Unbeknownst to them, some ten minutes earlier, the Malvern Gazette photographer abducted Maggie!
 He knew that she was to be situated on the bench, but no, he decided he needed a clearer ‘backdrop’ and took her, bad back and all, further up the hill ~ to the consternation of a very nice man who came to tell me that they’d gone to the right up the hill as opposed to left down the hill.
 When the Austen family arrived, they heard the very nice man and went to the right rather than the left and subsequently got their photos in the paper :) Click the blue hyperlink to see the Malvern Gazette photo